vicky31-coder/screetime/README.md

 Screetime is a app for ultilizing any old mobile phone or your regular phone screen by making it a minimalistic clock displaying date, day and time with battery percentage since it is first release of the app the app focusses on basic workablity of the app rather than the aestectic parts of the app.
-The app have no touchables (AKA - Button or touchables items) since the app is built specially for phones that suffer from ghost touch but Svreetime is used as a small desktop clock which adds a nice touch to the desktop.
+The app have no touchables (AKA - Button or touchables items) since the app is built specially for phones that suffer from ghost touch but Screetime is used as a small desktop clock which adds a nice touch to the desktop.
 ----------
 Usecase: Minimalistic Desktop clock
 ----------